-This paper is a continuation and culmination of three earlier studies performed, respectively, in Tibet (Yang et al., 2010, 2012), South China (Zhou et al., 2012), and North and Northeast China (Zheng et al., 2011).
-The Rayleigh wave phase and group velocity data sets developed in these studies derived principally from the China Earthquake Array (CEArray) and PASSCAL installations in Tibet, but also included data from F-Net stations in Japan.
-They were based primarily on ambient noise measurements although Zhou et al. also developed an earthquake-derived data set for South China.
+were based primarily on ambient noise measurements, although Zhou et al. (2012) also developed an earthquake-derived data set for South China.
 The regions of these studies overlapped somewhat near their boundaries and there was some redundancy between the data sets.
-The data sets produced in these studies are assimilated here.
-Because these data sets are confined to particular sub-regions of China, the tomographic maps and models derived from them degrade near the boundary of each region.
-Therefore, here we augment them by introducing new data from the NECESS (Northeast China Extended Seismic Network) array, the Korean Seismic Network, the China Array centered on Yunnan Province near the southeastern Tibetan Plateau and south of the Sichuan Basin, and, importantly, new measurements between the three regions based on CEArray stations, which effectively knits together these separate regions.
-The stations used in this study are shown in Figure 1 along with principal geological/tectonic features identified in Table 1.
-In total there are approximately 2073 stations used in this study.
+We assimilate the data sets produced in these studies here, but because these data sets are confined to particular sub-regions of China, the tomographic maps and models derived from them degrade near the boundaries of each region.
+Moreover, we have attempted to estimate uncertainties in the surface wave dispersion maps more rigorously than the earlier studies, consistent with the intent that our model will be a reference model.
+In addition, we augment the data used in the earlier studies by introducing new data from the NECESS (Northeast China Extended Seismic Network) array, the Korean Seismic Network, the China Array centred on Yunnan Province near the southeastern Tibetan Plateau and south of the Sichuan Basin, and, importantly, new measurements between the three regions based on CEArray stations, which effectively knits together these separate regions.
+The stations used in this study are shown in Fig. 1 along with principal geological/tectonic features identified in Table 1.
+In total there are 2073 stations used in this study.
 We measure Rayleigh wave group and phase speeds between all pairs of simultaneously operating stations based on ambient noise and also perform earthquake surface wave tomography beneath the NECESS array in Northeast China.
-The disparate components of this extensive data set require unified systematic data quality control (as discussed by Niu and Li, 2011) and error estimation procedures, which we apply to all measurements including those from the earlier studies.
+The disparate components of this extensive data set require unified systematic data quality control (as discussed by Niu & Li 2011) and error estimation procedures, which we apply to all measurements including those from the earlier studies.
+We believe the procedures we have applied, including systematic data quality control and rigorous error analysis in the data presented in this paper, significantly improve the usefulness of the resulting model for other applications (e.g. wave simulations, predictions of other kinds of data and risk assessment).